 St. John's Wort Oil for Aches and Pains

 Make the oil as described above just using St. John's Wort flowers and leaves.
-(You can purchase them dried from Mountain Rose Herbs) but if you have fresh flowers they are the very best.

 This oil also makes a wonderful rub for sore muscles or for arthritis and rheumatism.
 I wonder what would happen if you combined Dandelion Flowers and St. John's Wort?